ymlai87416/CarND-Semantic-Segmentation/README.md

 Only FCN layers and the last 2 convolution layers (fc6 and fc7) is trained.
 Other layers are frozen, and act as the feature extractor.

-#### Epoch, learning rate and dropout
+#### Epoch, learning rate ,and dropout

-This training uses Adam Optimizer and learning rate=`0.0001` , dropout rate=`0.5` for dropout layer after fc6 and fc7, and train the neural network for `50` epochs.
+This training uses Adam Optimizer with learning rate=`0.0001`, dropout rate=`0.5` for dropout layer after fc6 and fc7, and train the neural network for `50` epochs.

-The training is done on Nvidia GeForce GTX 1080Ti, the time for each epoch is around 7 minutes 10 seconds.
+The training is done on Nvidia GeForce GTX 1080Ti, the time for each epoch is around 7 minutes 10 seconds. (using both Kitti and cityscapes)

 | Loss | Accuracy |
 |:-----|:-----|
 |![alt text][image13]|![alt text][image14]|

+From the accuracy graph, the training accuracy increase with the validation accuracy, which means the network is not overfitting the training set at 50th epoch.

-### Inference
+### Inference rate

-Using the trained model directly result in inference rate of 1 frame / second, which is too slowse the for any practical use.
+Using the trained model directly result in inference rate of 1 frame / second, which is too slow the for any practical use.
-To improve the inference speed, the model is further processed.
+To improve the inference speed, the model is further enhanced.

 In `utils.py`, there are 2 functions for this purpose.
 `freeze_graph()` is a function to freeze the graph, while `optimize_graph()` a function to optimize the graph for inference.

-Here is the performance:
+Here is the performance comparison for applying freeze graph and optimized graph operation:

 | Version | Inference speed |
 |:-----|:-----|